rollator3000/MS_omics/README.md

 -  **Imputation Approach:** Use the 'missForest' approach to impute the missing values
    - Impute the missing data in the TrainingSet with the missForest Approach
    - For predicition on testset, remove all features from the (imputed) trainset that are not part of the testst
-   - On this pruned (imputed) trainset fit a RF and generate predicitions for testset
+   - On this pruned (imputed) trainset fit a RF and generate predicitions for the testset then
 -  **Block-Wise Approach:** Fit a seperate RF on each feature block and create a final prediciton by combining the different block-wise predicitons
    - On each feature block of the data, fit a seperate RF *- 1 RF on the Physical properties, 1 RF on the Educational properties, ...*
-   - To predict on a TestSet, each block-wise RF generates a seperate prediciton that are combined for a final prediciton
+   - To predict on a TestSet, each block-wise RF is asked for a predicition - only the RFs can do so that were trained on a block that is available for the test-set
+   - Generate the seperate block-wise predicitons for a final prediciton - weighted/ unweighted
 -  **Fold-Wise Approach:** Fit a seperate RF on each fold and create a final prediciton by combining the different fold-wise predicitons
    - On each fold of the data fit a seperate RF *- 1 RF on Fold1, 1 RF on Fold2, ...*
    - To predict on a TestSet, each fold-wise RF generates a seperate prediciton *- for these predicitons it might be that the single decision trees the RF consists of need to pruned -* that are combined for a final prediciton